antfu/eslint-config/README.md

 - Single quotes, no semi
 - Auto fix for formatting (aimed to be used standalone **without** Prettier)
 - Designed to work with TypeScript, Vue out-of-box
-- Lint also for json, yaml, markdown
+- Lints also for json, yaml, markdown
 - Sorted imports, dangling commas
 - Reasonable defaults, best practices, only one-line of config
+- Respects `.gitignore` by default
 - [ESLint Flat config](https://eslint.org/docs/latest/use/configure/configuration-files-new), compose easily!
 - Using [ESLint Stylistic](https://github.com/eslint-stylistic/eslint-stylistic)
-- **Style principle**: Minimal for reading, stable for diff
+- **Style principle**: Minimal for reading, stable for diff, consistent

 > [!IMPORTANT]
 > The main branch is for v1.0-beta, which rewrites to ESLint Flat config, check [#250](https://github.com/antfu/eslint-config/pull/250) for more details.